Arizona Mesothelioma Lawyer

 - Marine Corps Air Station Yuma

-If you or a loved one has been diagnosed with mesothelioma due to asbestos exposure, there are several ways to seek compensation in Arizona.
+If you or a loved one has been diagnosed with mesothelioma due to asbestos exposure, compensation can be sought through several options in Arizona, including lawsuits, trust fund claims, and VA disability benefits.

-Many asbestos companies filed for bankruptcy to shield themselves from mounting liability.
+Many Arizona asbestos companies filed for bankruptcy to shield themselves from mounting liability.
 The courts required them to establish asbestos trust funds to compensate victims.
 An estimated $30 billion is still available in these trust funds.
 Trust fund claims offer a faster and simpler way to obtain financial support and do not require a court appearance.
-Johns-Manville and Raybestos-Manhattan are two companies with active trust funds.

 Whether you are pursuing justice for yourself or a loved one, it is crucial to consult with an experienced Arizona mesothelioma attorney as soon as possible to ensure your rights are protected and that you meet all necessary deadlines for filing your claim.